New Jersey Cybersecurity and Communications Integration Cell: Mission

 The NJCCIC acts in a clearinghouse capacity providing New Jersey with a resource to coordinate cyber security information sharing and incident reporting, perform cybersecurity threat analysis, and promote shared and real-time situational awareness between and among public and private sectors.
-Beyond just sharing cyber threat intelligence, the NJCCIC also provides strategies and tactics that businesses, as well as state, county and local governments, academic institutions, and other organizations can implement to mitigate against current and emerging threats.
-Additionally, the NJCCIC manages a membership based information sharing platform where members receive cyber alerts, advisories, training announcements and bulletins directly via email, maintains an active social media presence and manages the cyber.nj.gov website to provide free cybersecurity resources.
+Beyond just sharing cyber threat intelligence, the NJCCIC also provides strategies and tactics that businesses, as well as state, county and local governments, academic institutions, and other organizations, can implement to mitigate current and emerging threats.
+Additionally, the NJCCIC manages a membership-based information-sharing platform where members receive cyber alerts, advisories, training announcements and bulletins directly via email, maintains an active social media presence and manages the cyber.nj.gov website to provide free cybersecurity resources.

 The "Garden State Model" for cybersecurity

 The NJCCIC received praise from Stanford University's Center for Internet and Society for "innovating" on cybersecurity information sharing at a pace and scale that few states have achieved.
-Incident response is currently limited to Executive Branch agencies in New Jersey, but according to a November 2015 study, "State of the States on Cybersecurity" by the Pell Center for International Relations and Public Policy, there are "plans to create a NJ CERT", or New Jersey Computer Emergency Readiness Team, to be deployed statewide.
+Incident response is currently limited to Executive Branch agencies in New Jersey, but according to a November 2015 study, "State of the States on Cybersecurity" by the Pell Center for International Relations and Public Policy, there are "plans to create an NJ CERT", or New Jersey Computer Emergency Readiness Team, to be deployed statewide.

 Partnerships

 On July 8, 2015, the New Jersey Cybersecurity and Communications Integration Cell partnered with the Financial Services Information Sharing and Analysis Center (FS-ISAC) to "share and analyze cyber threat information on behalf of New Jersey's banking institutions".

 In January 2016, the NJCCIC and the National Health Information Sharing and Analysis Center announced a partnership to improve cybersecurity information sharing with New Jersey’s healthcare providers.

+Since April 2021, the NJCCIC has been the title sponsor and partner of JerseyCTF, a worldwide cybersecurity competition organized by New Jersey Institute of Technology (NJIT) students.
+Director Geraghty spoke with John Elliott from WCBS-TV during the 2023 iteration and highlighted the importance of hands-on cybersecurity training in developing the skills needed for cyber defense.